-The Yuri Sheveliov Prize was founded in 2013.
+The Yuri Shevelov Prize was founded in 2013.
 It is annually granted to Ukrainian writers for fictional and scientific essays published during the previous year.
-The Prize is named after Yuri Sheveliov, who established modern Ukrainian essayistics, and praises contribution into the genre’s inherent values: freedom of thought and exquisite style.
+The Prize is named after Yuri Shevelov, who established modern Ukrainian essayistics, and praises contribution into the genre’s inherent values: freedom of thought and exquisite style.

 Founders of the Prize: